 To practice paramedicine or use the title of paramedic in Alberta, all Emergency Medical Responders (EMR), Primary Care Paramedics (PCP) and Advanced Care Paramedics (ACP) must hold an active practice permit from the Alberta College of Paramedics.

-Regulated members on the provisional register can only provide paramedicine care at their practice level if they are under the supervision of a regulated member who meets the following criteria:
+With a provisional registration, regulated members can provide paramedicine care at their practice level if they are under the supervision of a regulated member who meets the following criteria: